wenet-e2e/wenet/runtime/server/x86_gpu/README.md

 ## Introduction
-The below example shows how to deploy WeNet offline ASR models on GPUs.
+The below example shows how to deploy WeNet offline and online ASR models on GPUs.

 ## Instructions
 * Step 1.
 Convert your model/pretrained model to onnx models.
 For example: